microsoft/ignite-learning-paths-training-aiml/aiml30/demosetup.md

     * `cd aiml30/C#/IgniteAimlDataApp/IgniteAimlDataApp`
 4. Open the project in VS Code
     * `code .`
+5. Replace the local dataset with the downloaded dataset from teh step above in the `IgniteAimlDataApp/Datasets` Folder.
-5. To run the app
+6. To run the app
     * Right click on `Program.cs` and select `Open in Terminal`
     * Then select run the command `dotnet run`
     * It will prompt with a question `Would you like to run the default params` type `y`